2. Tutorial¶

 Unlike Docker and some other container systems, Charliecloud tries to make the

 container’s users and groups look the same as the host’s.
-(This is
+This is accomplished

 and /etc/group